Certificate Overview

 Reflect, develop materials, and integrate feedback

-With the help of the Delta Program and feedback from your committee, you will develop materials (such as a teaching & learning portfolio or reflection statement) that reflect on your Delta experiences and demonstrate your commitment to teaching.
+With the help of the Delta Program and feedback from your Delta Certificate committee, you will develop materials (such as a teaching and learning portfolio or reflection statement) that reflect on your Delta experiences and demonstrate your commitment to teaching.

 Present your work